railwayapp/docs/src/docs/reference/config-as-code.md

 Railway supports defining the configuration for a single deployment in a file alongside your code.
 By default, we will look for a `railway.toml` or `railway.json` file.

 Everything in the build and deploy sections of the service settings page can be specified in this configuration file.

+### How does it work?

 When a new deployment is triggered, Railway will look for any config files in your code and combine these values with the settings from the dashboard.
 The